jky01/RCAutoPilot/README.md

    Lane-line preprocessing using [CLRNet](https://github.com/Turoad/CLRNet) is enabled by default.
 The training script reads the `LANE_CFG` and `LANE_CKPT` environment variables to locate the CLRNet configuration and checkpoint.
 Set these variables to override the defaults before running the script.
+If the CLRNet dependencies are missing, the wrapper falls back to using the raw camera frames instead of lane masks.

    If you encounter an error about `donkey-generated-track-v0` not being found, make sure the `gym-donkeycar` package is installed (the setup script installs